-Welcome to my personal site– a digital humanist space dedicated to cultural anthropology, indigenous rights, feminist ecology and my latest research as an ethnographer in the Andes of South America.
+Welcome to my cultural anthropology blog– a digital humanist space dedicated to educational justice, indigenous rights, feminist ecology and my latest research as an ethnographer in the Andes of South America.

 These rural communities are experiencing accelerating rates of land dispossession due to mining and resource extraction, with local leaders risking incarceration as protest is increasingly criminalized (United Nations 2010).
 Women’s wellbeing is particularly impacted as rates of domestic abuse, alcoholism, and maternal health complications skyrocket in communities experiencing extractive development (Jenkins 2014).

-To resist the nonconsensual development of their land, indigenous peoples are making new use of social media for the ability to engage broader public sympathies and the power of international witness.
+To resist the nonconsensual development of their land, indigenous peoples are making new use of digital media for the ability to engage broader public sympathies and the power of international witness.

 With increasing news coverage of indigenous faces and stories of resistance to environmental degradation, international attention seems to be consistently sympathetic to the media image and voice of women as defenders of the Earth (Alaimo 2016).